 The “master machine” that makes open heart surgery possible is called the Cardio-Pulmonary Bypass (CPB) Machine.
 In addition to this machine, the intervention requires 2 anesthetic machines - one with assisted ventilation (isoflurane or sevoflurane), a monitor to show live vital statistics, a thermal generator which cools or reheats the animal’s body on request at a precise temperature, a surgical table inclinable in all directions, an echograph with color doppler and a pediatric transesophageal probe, 4 syringe pumps and 2 infusion pumps, a coagulation time measuring device, a blood gas analyzer, a blood-biochemical analyzer, an electrolyte analyzer, an internal pediatric pallet defibrillator, a pace-maker, fresh blood compatible for transfusion (a machine called “cell-saver” in order to recycle the lost blood and carry out autotransfusions), a cardioplegic solution (which stops the heart), frozen sterile physiological serum, a large number of consumables and injectable medicines, conventional surgical aspirator equipment, a fine-tuned electric scalpel, microsurgical instruments, customized equipment (catheter, tubing, etc…) and more.

 In dogs of any small size, difficulties are encountered given the low initial circulating blood volume.
 Dr. Uechi has succeeded in developing an extracorporeal circulation procedure that does not use traditional techniques, and allows the operation of miniature dogs and even cats.
-The use of extracorporeal circulation can induce cardiac arrest and therefore work freely at an open heart during the time required for surgical repair.
+The use of extra-corporeal circulation can induce cardiac arrest and therefore work freely for the time required during the surgical open heart repair.

 The CPB machine allows the heart and lungs to be taken over during surgery and requires: 3 pumps (one of which is equivalent to the heart pump), a system for mixing and exchanging blood cases (oxygenator, equivalent to the lungs), a system for controlling blood and body temperature (thermal generator), a tubing system adapted to the conformation of the dog.
 The mastery of extracorporeal circulation by the perfusionist is crucial to the success of the intervention.